Papua New Guinea

 The Sepik River

-The Sepik is one of the longest rivers in the Pacific region, flowing 1,100 kilometres from the highlands to the north coast through lowland forest and swamp.
-The communities along the Sepik produce some of the most distinctive carved and painted ritual objects in the Pacific tradition.
-The tradition is not historical; it is ongoing.
-The spirit houses (haus tambaran) in Sepik villages continue to function as ceremonial spaces.
+The Sepik flows 1,100 kilometres from the highlands to the north coast through lowland forest and swamp.
+The communities along it produce some of the most distinctive carved and painted ritual objects in the Pacific tradition.
+The spirit houses (haus tambaran) continue to function as ceremonial spaces.
+Access is by small aircraft to Wewak or Ambunti, then motorised canoe.
+Itineraries of 5 to 10 days are typical.
+Domestic flights in PNG are expensive; this is the main cost constraint.

-The Goroka Show in September and the Mt Hagen Cultural Show in August are annual gatherings where highland peoples from across PNG come together in traditional dress for singing and dance (sing-sing).
-These events attract hundreds of groups performing in traditional bilum fibre dress, bird of paradise feather headdresses, and body paint.
-They are genuine cultural events that long predate tourism, not performances staged for visitors, though the tourist interest is now significant.
-Seats at the shows run $50-80 USD; accommodation in Goroka or Mt Hagen fills up months in advance around show dates.
+The Goroka Show in September and the Mt Hagen Cultural Show in August are annual gatherings where highland peoples from across PNG come in traditional dress for singing and dance (sing-sing).
+These are genuine cultural events predating tourism, not performances staged for visitors.
+Hundreds of groups attend in bilum fibre dress, bird of paradise feather headdresses, and body paint.
+Tickets run USD 50 to 80; accommodation fills months in advance around show dates.

 Practical Notes